shazna8181/README-Generator/Generated README.md

    > MIT

   ## Contributing
-   > Please contact me on Github page
+   > Please contact me on Github page.

   ## Tests
    > The application tested within local environment and output was successful.